 In addition to having high rates, OnDeck’s actual rates may be hard to find.
 Their website contains contradictory information stating that interest rates start at 5.99 percent, the average interest rate is 15 percent, the average interest rate for a 12-month loan is 25 percent, and in general, most loans fall between 18-36 percent.
 For this reason, when we calculated the cents on the dollar for a $100k loan over 12 months, we took the highest interest rate we found (36 percent) to prepare business owners for the worst case scenario.

 When you take out a loan with OnDeck, they place a general lien on your business’ assets and require a personal guarantee for the loan.
 While we agree that a general lien on your business’ assets protects both the borrower and the lender, a personal guarantee is a concern.
 If you are unable to pay your loan and your business assets do not cover the debt, OnDeck can assume your personal real estate and bank accounts.

 Finally, OnDeck financing charges an origination fee, although they are very upfront about it.
 Here is what you will pay in origination fees:

 - 2.5 percent on your first loan

 How long will it take to receive funds from OnDeck?

-Kabbage is able to have funds available for you to start using within approximately 2 days.
+Kabbage is able to have funds available for you to start using within approximately one business day.

 Does OnDeck require collateral with its loans?